HVossi92/holz-log/README.md

 # Holz Log

 This is a simple micro-blog built with the Phoenix Framework and inspired by Joplin's note-taking organization.
 The goal is to provide a straightforward way to create, categorize, and share notes publicly.
+A demo can be seen at https://holzlog.duckdns.org/

+## Todos:

+[] Improve and restructure readme
+[] Add Earmark dependency for note body
+[] Implement db backups, either as download or email

 ## Features